instrangeland/byu-classroom-robotics/README.md

 The two you'll want to look at is main.py, for the main board and controller.py.
 Each board will also need to have ble_advertising.py copied to the board.
 The joystick will need joystick_channel.py as well.

 The controller allows switching between tank drive & one joystick driving.
 The default is tank drive.
+It displays an animation when switching on the controller.

 Each controller must be assigned a number.
 Make sure to put a file called "dev_name" with the number on the flash as well.
 When the controller and the robot connect, they will both light up the controller number in binary on the included LEDs.